 6. Tweet of the Lesson

 Students write the most important idea or message of the day’s math activity.

-Use a variety of fun emoji math exit tickets to assess students’ understanding of the math lesson.
+Use a variety of fun emoji exit tickets to assess students’ understanding of the math lesson.

-These math exit ticket ideas ask students to respond to the following tasks:
+These tickets ask students to respond to the following tasks:

 - Tell what you enjoyed about the lesson.

 - What do you wish you could learn more about?